Tom Buchanan is one of the main characters in F. Scott Fitzgerald’s classic novel The Great Gatsby.

 Why did Tom break Myrtle’s nose?

-Tom angrily broke Myrtle’s nose, showing his violent and possessive nature, as he was enraged at her mentioning Daisy’s name.
+Tom angrily broke Myrtle’s nose, showing his violent and possessive nature.
+He was enraged at her mentioning Daisy’s name.

 What does Tom tell Nick at the end?